dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 ## Prometheus endpoint

-The Dapr sidecars exposes a [Prometheus](https://prometheus.io/)-compatible metrics endpoint that you can scrape to gain a greater understanding of how Dapr is behaving.
+The Dapr sidecar exposes a [Prometheus](https://prometheus.io/)-compatible metrics endpoint that you can scrape to gain a greater understanding of how Dapr is behaving.

 ## Configuring metrics using the CLI